 Paint Lick is a very small town located in the state of Kentucky.
 With a population of 3,281 people and just one neighborhood, Paint Lick is the 134th largest community in Kentucky.

-Paint Lick is a blue-collar town, with 37.74% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Paint Lick is generally considered to be a blue-collar town.
+37.74% of the Paint Lick workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Paint Lick is a town of professionals, managers, and production and manufacturing workers.
 There are especially a lot of people living in Paint Lick who work in management occupations (15.45%), healthcare (13.06%), and sales jobs (8.44%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.62% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.